MacLeod-D/ESP8266-Multitasking-CoopOS/README.md

                                Arduino Uno

-              with much more documentation concernning the basics of cooperative multitasking:
+              with much more documentation concerning the basics of cooperative multitasking:

               https://github.com/MacLeod-D/Arduino-Multitasking-CoopOS